tockanest/United-Chat/README.md

 npm run tauri:dev
 ```

-Happy coding, and may your chats be forever united! 🎉
+Happy coding, and may your chats be forever united! 🎉 (May god help us all again)

 ---